 People are emotional creatures by nature (some more than others) but emotional nonetheless.
 People's reliance on Emotion and Connection are more necessary than ever before.
 The way we live, work and engage has been changed in ways that we never could have imagined before.
 As businesses continue to move towards a marketing automation world to improve customer engagement, it becomes more imperative that marketing not lose its emotional appeal, but more importantly remain empathetic to its customer and their emotions now.

-Empathy-based Marketing can be defined as working in your customers’ shoes to better understand their wants, needs, desires, fears, motivations and experiences from their perspective.
+Empathy-based Marketing can be defined as walking in your customers’ shoes to better understand their wants, needs, desires, fears, motivations and experiences from their perspective.
 It is not about 'thinking' like your customers; but rather 'being' the customer.
 It is about the ability to see events and situations from another perspective.

 “It’s very difficult to design something for someone if you have no empathy.” – Stewart Butterfield